Di3go-Opr3a/Dashboard_VideoGame-University/SECURITY.md

 If you have questions or concerns about project security, or if you would like to report a security issue privately, you can contact the developers at [developer email address].
 We will do our best to answer your questions and resolve security issues as best we can.

 Thank you for your interest in contributing to project security.
-We appreciate your help in protecting users and sensitive data.s
+We appreciate your help in protecting users and sensitive data.